cornell-covid-modeling/cotat/README.md

 ## Installation

-This Python package is not yet posted on [PyPI](https://pypi.org).
-Hence, the best way to get started is by cloning the repo and pip installing.
+The quickest way to get started is with a pip install.

 ```
-git clone git@github.com:cornell-covid-modeling/cotat.git
-cd cotat
-pip install -e .
+pip install cotat
 ```

 ## License